Ibong Adarna: Television

 In 2013, GMA Network produced Adarna, a contemporary television series adaptation starring Kylie Padilla in the title role.

 In the 50th episode of season 1 of GMA's drama fantasy anthology series Daig Kayo ng Lola Ko which aired on April 22, 2018, lola Goreng (Gloria Romero) narrated the story of the Ibong Adarna.
 The episode starred Kyline Alcantara as Ibong Adarna, Jeric Gonzales as Juan, Lucho Ayala as Pedro, Aaron Yanga as Diego and Rey 'PJ' Abellana as Fernando.

 Theater

 Ballet

 Ballet Manila soloist Abigail Oliveiro took on the role of Ibong Adarna with Mark Sumaylo as Don Pedro, Romeo Peralta as Don Diego and Ballet Manila's Principal dancer Rudy de Dios as Don Juan.

 It featured music by Diwa de Leon, with Gia Macuja Atchison as the voice of Ibong Adarna, and script by Angela Blardony Ureta.

 Ballet Manila's CEO and Artistic Director Lisa Macuja-Elizalde described the show as "a modern ballet with neo-classical and classical styles that serve as the cornerstone of the dance vocabulary."
 It even featured the Alitaptap (lit. 'firefly') Dance and the Monkey Dance.
 It made its world premiere on August 26, 2017, at the Aliw Theater stage.

 Musical

 REP staged an English version of the epic which featured fun, child-friendly music, and bright and colorful costumes.

 Art and literature

+The Adarna House is a Philippine publishing house.